Avtandil Khurtsidze

-Avtandil Khurtsidze (ავთანდილ ხურციძე; born 2 May 1979) is a Georgian former professional boxer who competed from 2002 to 2017.
+Avtandil Khurtsidze (ავთანდილ ხურციძე; born 2 May 1979) is a Georgian professional boxer who has competed since 2002.
 He held the WBO interim middleweight title in 2017 and won the IBO middleweight title in 2011.
 He also challenged for the interim WBA middleweight title in 2010.

-In September 2018, Khurtsidze was convicted of racketeering and wire fraud conspiracy and sentenced to ten years' imprisonment, and is expected to remain incarcerated in the United States until 2028.
+In September 2018, Khurtsidze was convicted of racketeering and wire fraud conspiracy and sentenced to ten years' imprisonment, he was released in 2022.

 Professional career

 Early career

-Khurtsidze compiled a record of 7-1-2 in his first ten fights, before making Ukraine his new home for his next fifteen fights.
+Khurtsidze compiled a record of 7–1–2 in his first ten fights, before making Ukraine his new home for his next fifteen fights.
 While fighting in Ukraine, he won the WBA Inter-Continental middleweight title in July 2008 and defended it four times.
 On 31 July 2010, Khurtsidze beat Sergey Khomitsky in Minsk, Belarus by sixth-round corner retirement.

 Khurtsidze vs. N'Dam N'Jikam

 The victory over Khomitsky marked Khurtsidze's 16th consecutive victory.
 Khurtsidze was now ranked #2 by the WBA, and his next fight was for the WBA interim middleweight title against Hassan N'Dam N'Jikam (ranked #1 by the WBA) on 30 October 2010 in Paris.
 During the fight, N’Dam N'Jikam was cut over both eyes, as Khurtsidze, being much smaller, tended to lean forward with his head like a stocky bull and often collided heads with his opponent.
 Despite Khurtsidze piling on constant pressure and being unfazed by N'Dam N'Jikam's shots, he lost a close unanimous decision with scores of 117-111, 115-114 and 115-114.
 The decision was controversial, which was reflected by the fans booing the announcement of the decision.